By Jean-Marc Le Doux, contributing writer for MOVIEGUIDE®

 Historically, the media always blamed Reagan for the Reykjavik Summit’s failure after he walked out of the meetings following Gorbachev’s demand that America end its anti-ballistic missile programs.
 It is unlikely that left-leaning Douglas and Participant Media will challenge this narrative.

 Regardless of how the late President is portrayed in the upcoming political thriller, REYKJAVIK is sure to tell an exciting and mesmerizing tale of the two world leaders whose complex relationship eventually led to the end of the Cold War.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!